zgompert/LycaeidesGenomicOffsetGenetics/README.md

 Call varitns with `bcftools` (1.16): [BcfCall.sh](BcfCall.sh), the bam files are listed in [bams](bams)

+I also calcualted the total number of DNA sequences at this point: [CntReads.pl](CntReads.pl)

 Filter variants (multiple scripts, commands follow):

 ```bash